 Delivering our vision for Better Care

-What does The Better Care Voluntary Sector Project do?
+What does The Community Link Voluntary Sector Project do?
 The Project helps people to access a wide variety of services and activities provided by voluntary organisations and community groups in the East Riding of Yorkshire.
 The project brings together health, social care and voluntary sector professionals, who work together in a co-ordinated way to identify support for people who may feel lonely, isolated, fed up, unoccupied, looking for a social activity, hobby or enjoyable form of exercise.

 How do I take part? you can be referred through your GP, District Nurse, Social Worker, Care Co-ordinator, any other health or social care professional or just contact us yourself.

 What will happen?
 With your consent, the Local Co-ordinator will arrange to contact you to discuss what voluntary or community services could help you to improve your health and wellbeing.
 This is in addition to any NHS or Social Care support you may already be receiving.
 The Local Co-ordinator will also help you to access services and activities of interest to you if you have any difficulties such as poor mobility, transport or low confidence.